 Flask is a microframework that has a surprising beginning.
 It actually started as an April Fool’s joke.
 Before Flask was developed, Armin Ronacher ― the creator of Flask ― had written two other solutions called Werkzeug (a server framework) and Jinja2 (a template library).
 Armin thought it would be fun to take these two solutions and put them together in a zip file, so he wrote the Denied Framework (as he called it before named it Flask).
-When a developer install this Denied Framework, installation program automatically unzip the file and run those two solutions at the same time.
+When a developer installs this Denied Framework, the installation program automatically unzips the file and runs those two solutions at the same time.
 Believe it or not, Flask received a positive reaction.

 To better understand which framework is best suited to your project, let’s consider the main differences between Django and Flask.

 Django provides its own Django ORM (object-relational mapping) and uses data models, while Flask doesn’t have any data models at all.
 Data models allow developers to link database tables with classes in a programming language so they can work with models in the same way as database references.
 Why does Flask have no data model?
 Because the Flask philosophy is different from the Django philosophy.
 Django bundles everything together, while Flask is more modular.